gvazdas/svencoop/README.md

 ## Adding your own sound files

 Go to scripts/plugins/ChatSounds.txt.
 Each line contains a trigger and its corresponding filepath.
-Sounds will be precached if they are either in svencoop/ or svencoop_addon/.
+Sounds can be located in either svencoop/ or svencoop_addon/.
+The latter is recommended for custom sounds.

-Multiple filepaths can be assigned to a trigger, which will make the trigger play a random sound from all sounds that were assigned.
+Multiple filepaths can be assigned to a trigger.
+A random sound from the assigned files will play.

 ## Recommended audio file format

-Goldsrc prefers <=22khz mono .wav audio files: they preload much faster than equivalent .mp3 or .ogg files.
+Goldsrc prefers <=22khz mono .wav audio files: they preload much faster than equivalent quality .mp3 or .ogg files.
 For .wav, I suggest compressing the files using IMA ADPCM or GSM compression (available in Audacity).
+GSM is the best compression algorithm but some software like Discord cannot play it natively.

-See https://github.com/wootguy/ChatSounds for more information about audio file formats.
+See https://github.com/wootguy/ChatSounds for more information about Sven Co-op audio file formats.

 ## Modifying script settings

 An extensive control panel is provided to customize script behavior to your taste.
-Open ChatSounds.as, starting at line 49 you will find settings that can be changed.
-Various features can be enabled or disabled by setting their flags to "true" or "false".
+Open ChatSounds.as, starting at line 15 you will find settings that can be changed.
+Various features can be enabled or disabled by setting their flags to true or false.
 You will also find additional audio de-clutter and player interruption flags that are disabled by default.

 # AFKManager